jstedfast/MailKit/FAQ.md

 ```

 The downside of the above example is that it requires hard-coding known values for "trusted" mail server
-certificates which can quickly become unweildy to deal with if your program is meant to be used with
+certificates which can quickly become unwieldy to deal with if your program is meant to be used with
 a wide range of mail servers.

 The best approach would be to prompt the user with a dialog explaining that the certificate is